DCS-training/IntroCausalInference/README.md

 # A Gentle Introduction to Causal Inference
 This is a repository for the "Gentle Introduction to Causal Inference" course provided by Chris Oldnall for the CDCS.
+Within the repository there are 4 files: 'Presentation.pdf' (to be added) - these are slides for the presentation and Q&A, 'palmer_pengiuns' - this is the data set we will use in the practical session, 'R_Tutorial' and 'Python_Tutorial' - these are the tutorial files that we will work on in Noteable, the content is identical across both.

 ## Schedule